Get information to support you and your loved one with recovery from the ICU when you return home.

 Tiredness and exercise

 You might find yourself feeling weak, tired, and may have trouble walking.
-Even though you had physiotherapy and range of motion exercises in the ICU, you still need time to build up your full strength again.
+Even though you started moving your body in the ICU, you still need time to build up your strength and endurance.

 Your arms and legs might feel heavy and be swollen with fluid, making moving around more of an effort.
 Your joints might feel stiff and painful.

-To help with this, a physiotherapist continues to work with you to help you regain muscle strength and mobility.
-If pain is stopping you from moving around, tell your nurse.
+To help with this, you may consider seeing a physiotherapist in the community to regain muscle strength and mobility.
+If pain is stopping you from moving around, tell your family health care provider.

 -